yudhisthirnahar/sample-wp-blocks/readme.md

 - Check for version conflicts in package.json
 - Verify React 18 compatibility

+**Version control:**
+- The `.gitignore` file is included to exclude build files, dependencies, and system files
+- Only source code and configuration files are tracked in git
+- Run `git status` to verify only intended files are staged

 = Contributing =

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
+5. Ensure `.gitignore` is working correctly (no build files in commits)
-5. Submit a pull request
+6. Submit a pull request

 = Resources =